shanayamalik/shanayamalik/README.md

 ⏳ I've volunteered 1675+ hours, earning awards from President Biden and the California State Assembly.

-🧘‍♀️ In my free time, I like to go hiking, meditate, and discover new milk tea places.
+🧘‍♀️ In my free time, I like to go hiking, meditate, and try new boba places.

 📧 If you're looking to get in touch, you can contact me through my site, https://www.shanaya.ai.